ibm-cloud-docs/watsonxdata/optm_jdbc_query.md

 ### Configure metastore caching on coordinator
 {: #jdbc_metadata_optimization8}

-This section is only applicable for hive catalogs.
+This section is applicable only to Hive catalogs.
 {: note}

 Configure metastore caching to improve metadata query performance: